emqx/emqx-docs/en_US/file-transfer/introduction.md

 # File Transfer over MQTT

 The File Transfer over MQTT feature provided by EMQX enhances the capabilities of MQTT client devices by enabling the transfer of large files to a broker within the MQTT protocol.
 This feature is particularly useful in IoT applications where file transfers are required, such as streaming video from smart cameras, sending vehicle log files to an analytics server, or transmitting captured images from warehouse robots to a cloud server for auditing.
-By using the same MQTT protocol clients use for other operations, this feature eliminates the need for implementing additional protocols like HTTP or FTP, simplifying the overall architecture.
+By using the same MQTT protocol clients use for other operations, this feature eliminates the need for implementing additional protocols like HTTP or FTP which cannot support large-scale of connections.

 ## Disadvantages of Traditional Approaches

 Before the introduction of File Transfer over MQTT, IoT devices had to implement other protocols like HTTP or FTP for transferring files.
-However, this approach had some disadvantages, including the need to implement additional protocols with their associated security and authentication mechanisms.
+However, the HTTP or FTP protocols cannot support large-scale connections and poses challenges in terms of development, operations, and etc. due to multiple connection channels.
+This old approach also had some other disadvantages, including the need to implement additional protocols with their associated security and authentication mechanisms.
 Managing complex states on the client devices and maintaining separate services to handle file transfers further added to the challenges.

 ## File Transfer over MQTT in EMQX